pantheon-systems/documentation/source/content/global-cdn.md

 Global CDN takes Pantheon's high-performance page and asset caching system (Varnish) and pushes it out globally.
 Rather than requests coming all the way to our primary datacenter, we terminate HTTPS and serve pages from a location much closer to the end-user.
 This speeds up the time to render a web-page significantly.

-- The Global CDN cache strategy eliminates "cache sharding" which meant that the same content needed to be cached in separate edge cache instances.
-This means higher cache hit rates.
+- The Global CDN cache strategy eliminates "cache sharding," in which the same content needs to be cached in separate edge cache instances.
+This results in higher cache hit rates.

 - Global CDN includes interfaces to dynamically expire selected content from the cache, rather than doing a full cache flush.
 There are basic implementations available as Drupal modules and WordPress plugins, as well as a developer API for implementing custom cache tagging/clearing behavior.